Alignak-monitoring/alignak-doc/source/07_alignak_features/realms.rst

       broker_complete_links  1
    }

-This will enable the fact that each scehduler will be linked with each brokers.
+This will enable the fact that each scheduler will be linked with each brokers.
 This will make it possible to have dedicated brokers in a same realm; each one for its specific stuff.

 It will also make it possible to have a common Broker in "All", and one broker in each of its sub-realms (Europe, US and Asia).